 The auditor discussed with the Associate Director the plans for offering transgender/ intersex residents a private opportunity to shower, perform bodily functions, and change clothing.
-The Associate Director reports that the facility will address any concerns the resident may have about showering or changing.
-Should the resident have concerns, the staff will allow the resident to shower privately in the bathroom in the Intake Area.
-The Associate Director states that transgender resident will be asked their preference of gender for searches but the facility cannot guarantee the preference due to staffing levels.
+The Associate Director reports that the facility will address any concerns the resident may have about showering or changing clothes.
+The main building has a dorm room that has two beds and a single use bathroom within the room.
+The facility would house transgender residents in this room if there are concerns about safety or taking a private shower.
+The Associate Director states that transgender residents will be asked their preference of gender for searches, but the facility cannot guarantee the preference due to staffing levels.
+The facility does not currently house a transgender resident, but has in the past.